Azure/ALZ-Bicep/README.md

 ## Getting Started

 To get started with ALZ Bicep, please refer to the [Deployment Flow wiki page][wiki_deployment_flow] for:
-1. Prerequisites and dependencies for the overall implementation
+1. Prerequisites and dependencies for the overall implementation.
-2. High-level deployment flow
+2. High-level deployment flow.
 3. Links to more detailed instructions on individual modules.